xyzadboy/filament-excel-import/README.md

 _This package brings the maatwebsite/laravel-excel functionalities to filament.
 You can use all the maatwebsite/laravel-excel features in your laravel project_

+## 🛠️ Be Part of the Journey

+Hi, I'm Eighty Nine.
+I created excel import plugin to solve real problems I faced as a developer.
+Your sponsorship will allow me to dedicate more time to enhancing these tools and helping more people.
+[Become a sponsor](https://github.com/sponsors/eighty9nine) and join me in making a positive impact on the developer community.

 ## Installation

 You can install the package via composer: